 Paul now specifically states about what sin of theirs he has heard, and how the Corinthian believers are proud of their acceptance of that man and his sin.

-that is not even permitted among the Gentiles
+which does not even exist among the Gentiles (ULT)

 This can be stated in active form.
-AT: "that not even the Gentiles permit" (See: Active or Passive)
+Alternate translation: "that not even the Gentiles permit" (See: Active or Passive)